-466 Stage Combat 3 hours SP Odd
+466 Stage Combat

 The DWU theatre student begins by training in unarmed combat for the stage and then continues their training by incorporating weapons into their education.
-This training includes quarterstaff, light sword, broadsword, rapier and dagger as well as modern "stage" firearms.
+This training includes guarterstaff, light sword, broadsword, rapier and dagger as well as modern "stage" firearms.
 Emphasis is put on physical conditioning and safety.

-480 Production Practicum III
+480 Production Practicum III SU